Online RN to MSN Programs in Georgia: Comparing Top Schools

 Georgia State University

-The RN to MS bridge program at this Atlanta-based university includes four concentrations to become a nurse practitioner (NP): Adult-gerontology Primary Care NP, Family NP, Pediatric Primary Care NP, and Psychiatric Mental Health NP.
-The program develops students’ leadership skills in healthcare teams and facilitates their coordination of patient care, with an eye toward training to take on more responsibility and effect greater policy and outcome changes in the healthcare workplace.
-Most classes are offered online, but there are also in-person clinical requirements for which GSU can help you with placement in the community of your choice.
+The RN to MS bridge program at this Atlanta-based university develops NP students’ leadership skills in healthcare teams and facilitates their coordination of patient care.
+Most classes are offered online, but there are also in-person clinical requirements which the university can help students arrange.

 While a BSN is not required, nurses with an ADN must complete additional undergraduate coursework as prerequisites to master’s coursework and demonstrate outstanding practice experience and professional involvement.
 Students entering with a BSN complete 48 credits, while those without complete 54 credits.